TheImagingSource/ic4-gstreamer/README.md

 - documentation
 - support for formats other than bayer/mono
-- caps support for resolution sets (not implemented in ic4)
+- caps support for resolution sets (waiting for v4l2 gentl provider implementation)

 ### Done